Alcohol Deep Dive: Health Effects, Weight Loss, Social Components, and More!

 While we’ll touch on the fact that moderate alcohol use is fine in many circumstances, we can’t ignore the fact that alcohol is one of the most used and abused substances in the United States.
-It is the third leading cause of preventable death here and as far as substances, it is the number one killer next to tobacco, leading even over opiates.
+It is the third leading cause of preventable death here, and, as far as substances, it is the number one killer next to tobacco, leading even over opiates.

 Definitions